sindresorhus/electron-debug/readme.md

 ##### window

-Window to apply the filter or new options to
+Window to apply the filter or new options to.

 ##### Return value